BardicDefense/purple-hack/lore.md

 These volcanic islands featured rugged terrain, stone and cave dwellings, while small villages of locals live subsistence lifestyles based on farming, herding, and fishing.
 The islands are a navigational marker and refuge for sailors, but have no port or city.
-Still, they’re a useful stop for water, and it avoids the more dangerous coastal waters of northwest Africa.
+Still, they’re a useful stop for water, one which avoids the more dangerous coastal waters of northwest Africa.

 ### Cape Verde Islands